Yasu31/Yayoi_Virtual_Window/README.md

 # Virtual_Window_3

-## OSC
+## Locate face position via faceOSC

-Add OSC
+Requires [FaceOSC](https://github.com/kylemcdonald/ofxFaceTracker/releases) (by Kyle McDonald) to run in the background in order to receive head position information.
-Added OSC integration per UnityOSC
+Uses [UnityOSC](http://thomasfredericks.github.io/UnityOSC/) (by Thomas Fredericks) to receive that information via OSC.

-## scene
+OSC(Open Sound Control) is a network protocol for transferring data between apps and devices.

-place Yayoi mirror in scene
+## Calculating face position

-much more to do...
+gets raw values of face's X, Y & scale from FaceOSC via OSC, and computes real life coordinates of user's face.
+Several parameters about the camera and display must be fine-tuned to get an accurate value.

-added plane (default size is 10x10) that emulates screen
+## Displays scene

-## face position
+A Yayoi mirror is placed in scene, but it is much too heavy to handle with my computer at the moment- must reduce vertices.

-gets raw values of face's X, Y & scale computes real life coordinates of users face as of now, the camera moves with the user. no projection tinkering yet.
+It uses a custom projection matrix, in order to emulate a CAVE environment for the user.